 Kachi looks different from these traditional mines.
 Early on a bright morning in March, the contrasting colors of the site almost sting your eyes: a white salt lake, resembling half-melted snowfall, sits at the foot of a black volcano—all framed by pink and orange mountains and the blue sky.
 One large red drill bores holes into the lake’s salty crust to extract samples of brine from below.

 When construction is complete in two years, there will be more extraction wells, and covered tanks for the ion-exchange process critical to DLE’s efficiency.
 “We’ll put the brine in those tanks for just three hours,” Promnitz says, squinting at the sun behind his glasses.
 Inside, lithium atoms will break from the water molecules, and bond instead with tiny ion-exchange beads produced by Lilac Solutions.
 The beads are then fished out from the brine and washed with a strong acid to separate out lithium chloride.
 Meanwhile the brine—around 800 metric tons of it per metric ton of lithium carbonate produced—can be returned to the aquifer, Promnitz says.
-In theory, that should prevent groundwater depletion as reported by communities in Chile.
-Some freshwater, however, is later used in the process of turning lithium chloride into lithium carbonate, to be shipped to companies that make battery cathodes.
+In theory, that should prevent the groundwater depletion reported by communities in Chile.
+Large amounts of freshwater, however, are later used in the process of turning lithium chloride into lithium carbonate, to be shipped to companies that make battery cathodes.

 Kachi is the most advanced project for Lilac Solutions, whose investors include BMW, as well as Breakthrough Energy Ventures, an investment fund backed by Bill Gates and Jeff Bezos.
 Lilac says it has completed a pilot project using the same beads and ion-exchange process somewhere “in the western U.S.” that produced 25 metric tons of lithium carbonate equivalent a year—that’s enough to make batteries for roughly 400 Teslas, according to estimates produced in 2015 by analysts at Goldman Sachs.
 A slightly larger pilot will be installed this year at Kachi, before commercial-scale production begins in 2024, giving Lilac a chance to prove itself to the global market.
 In a vote of confidence in April, the Ford Motor Co. signed a nonbinding agreement with Lake Resources to buy 25,000 metric tons of lithium carbonate annually from Kachi.
 Japanese firm Hanwa has signed a similar memorandum for the other half.